Multi-Objective Agentic Rewrites for Unstructured Data Processing: Appendix

 \section{Appendix}

-In this appendix, we provide the complete DocETL operator library (\Cref{app:operators}), detailed descriptions of all new rewrite directives introduced in MOAR (\Cref{sec:detailed-rewrite}), pseudocode for the pipeline selection and rewriting algorithms (\Cref{app:search}), and additional experimental results including pipeline latencies, optimization overhead, and pairwise cost savings across all methods (\Cref{app:results}).
+In this appendix, we provide the complete DocETL operator library (\Cref{app:operators}), detailed descriptions of all new rewrite directives introduced in MOAR (\Cref{sec:detailed-rewrite}), pseudocode for the pipeline selection and rewriting algorithms (\Cref{app:search}), and additional experimental results (\Cref{app:results}).